What's your recommendation rate with your customers?

-What homeowners look for in a top contractorApril 10th, 2018 by
+Homeowners look for these three things in a top contractorMarch 20th, 2019 by

-Spring is officially here, which means homeowners have begun searching for contractors to complete the remodeling projects they’ve been saving up for.
-Your job is to convince these homeowners that you are the best choice for their project.
+Your job now is to convince these homeowners that you are the best choice for their project.
 Fortunately, there are a number of ways you can do this.
-Check out these tips on how to give customers exactly what they want:

 1. A reputation more solid than steel